KoMaN4eRo/EnterpriseAPI/README.md

 # USING OF API
 So you want use our API.
-Offcourse you may make mistakes, and in this case you will get on of Error in Error list below
+Certainly, you may make mistakes, and in this case you will get one of Error in list below
 ## Error list
 + NAME ERROR
 	+ NameErro1  {This name is already exist}